ros-navigation/docs.nav2.org/setup_guides/algorithm/select_algorithm.rst

     controller_server:
       ros__parameters:
-        controller_plugins: ["FollowPath"]
+        controller_plugins: ["follow_path"]
-        FollowPath:
+        follow_path:
            plugin: "dwb_core::DWBLocalPlanner"

 Shown above is a sample basic configuration of the controller server.
 The list of mapped names for controller plugins are defined in the ``controller_plugins`` parameter.
-Similar to the planner server, each namespace defined in the ``controller_plugins`` (``FollowPath`` in our example) must define the type of plugin it will use in the ``plugin`` parameter.
+Similar to the planner server, each namespace defined in the ``controller_plugins`` (``follow_path`` in our example) must define the type of plugin it will use in the ``plugin`` parameter.
 Additional configurations must also be made for the selected algorithm in the namespace.
 Please see the `Configuration Guide <https://docs.nav2.org/configuration/index.html>`_ for more details.

 .. note::
    The planner and controller servers, along with the other servers of Nav2, are launched in ROS 2 through lifecycle nodes.
 Lifecycle nodes allow for easier bringup and teardown of the servers.
 Lifecycle node management will be discussed in the next tutorial.